redswimmer/valorant-match-analysis/README.md

-### Valorant match analysis featuring FNATIC Boaster from data at Tracker.gg https://tracker.gg/valorant/profile/riot/FNATIC%20Boaster%231010/overview
+### Valorant match analysis featuring FNATIC Boaster from data at Tracker.gg

-I noticed there was a large amount of JSON returned from each Valorant match at Tracker.gg and was curious what player analytics I could glean from the data.
-I break down the various data types returned and specifically focus on round-by-round player performance and also how loadouts relate to player performance.
+I noticed there was a large amount of JSON returned from each Valorant match on Tracker.gg and was curious what player analytics I could glean from the data.
+I break down the various data types returned and specifically focus on player performance including:

+- Round-by-round player performance
+- How loadouts affect player performance
+- Round win predictions using random forest
+- Selecting the "best features" for round predictions

+Match data is based on a single match from [FNATIC Boaster Tracker Profile](https://tracker.gg/valorant/profile/riot/FNATIC%20Boaster%231010/overview)

-**This is for educational purposes only and is not in any way affiliated with Riot Games, Tracker.gg or FNATIC.**
+**NOTE: This is for educational purposes only and is not in any way affiliated with Riot Games, Tracker.gg or FNATIC.**